 Borrowing Against Your Retirement (Unless It’s an Emergency)

-- You risk having to pay income taxes and withdrawal penalties if you’re unable to pay it back within five years or before leaving your job.
+While any interest you pay on the loan is paid back into the account, you also have to consider the opportunity cost of missing out on market returns while the money is absent from the account.
+You also run the risk of having to pay income taxes and withdrawal penalties if you’re unable to pay it back within five years or before leaving your job.

-Tapping Into Your 401(k) or IRA Before RMDs
+Tapping Into Your 401(k) or IRA Before Required Minimum Distributions

 Tapping Into Your Roth Before Exhausting Other Options